gfunkmonk/deadjournal/_posts/2019/06/2019-06-26-a-different-sort-of-pride.md

 excerpt_separator: "<!--more-->"
 categories:
 - LGBT+
-tags: lgbt pride opi queer community
+tags: lgbt pride opi queer community drag
 ---

 I've been to two Prides as [Novice Wye]({{"/tag/opi.html" | relative_url }}) in as many weeks.
 Pride in Edinburgh was as big as you'd expect, but the one a week before that in East Kilbride was the polar opposite. <!--more-->